AdobeDocs/commerce-php/src/pages/best-practices/admin/placement-and-design.md

 ### Feature Extensions

-These are extensions which provide additional functionality to Magento that do not already exist as a feature.
+These are extensions which provide additional functionality that do not already exist as a feature.
 These extensions usually demand an additional primary navigation item.

 **Placement:**